jsanon01/data-science/log.md

     - Data Manipulation Language (DML) => is to read and modify data in tables Common DML Statements (CRUD) include:

-          - Create ==> is used for 'inserting' rows of data into a table
+          - Create ==> is used for 'inserting' rows of data into a table.

-          - Read ==> is used for 'selecting or reading' rows of data into a table
+          - Read ==> is used for 'selecting or reading' rows of data into a table.

-          - Update ==> is used for 'editing' rows into a table
+          - Update ==> is used for 'editing' rows into a table.

           - Delete ==> is used for 'removing' rows of data from a table.